BFT Protocol Forensics: Conclusion

 In this paper, we have embarked on a systematic study of the forensic properties of BFT protocols, focusing on 4 canonical examples: PBFT (classical), Hotstuff and VABA (state-of-the-art protocols on partially synchronous and asynchronous network settings) and Algorand (popular protocol that is adaptable to proof of stake blockchains).
 Our results show that minor variations in the BFT protocols can have outsized impact on their forensic support.

 We exactly characterize the forensic support of each protocol, parameterized by the triplet $(m,k,d)$.
 The forensic support characterizations are remarkably similar across the protocols: if any non-trivial support is possible (i.e., at least one culpable replica can be implicated; $d> 0$), then the largest possible forensic support, $(2t, 1, t+1)$, is also possible; the one exception to this result is the Hotstuff-hash variant.
-Although the proof of forensic support is conducted for each protocol and its variant individually, we observe common trends: \begin{itemize} \item For each of the protocols with strong forensic support, as a part of the protocol execution, there exist witnesses who hold signed messages from Byzantine parties indicating that they have not followed some rule in the protocol. \item On the other hand, for protocols with no forensic support, the Byzantine parties are able to break safety without leaving any evidence, although the mechanism to achieve this is different for each of PBFT-MAC, Algorand, and HotStuff-null. \end{itemize} Conceptually, the burning question is whether these common ingredients can be stitched together to form an overarching theory of forensic support for abstract families of secure BFT protocols: First, from an impossibility standpoint, is there a relationship between the need to use synchrony or the absence of PKI in a protocol and absence of forensic support?
+Although the proof of forensic support is conducted for each protocol and its variant individually, we observe common trends: \begin{itemize} \item For each of the protocols with strong forensic support, as a part of the protocol execution, there exist witnesses who hold signed messages from Byzantine parties indicating that they have not followed some rule in the protocol. \item On the other hand, for protocols with no forensic support, the Byzantine parties are able to break safety without leaving any evidence, although the mechanism to achieve this is different for each of PBFT-MAC, Algorand, and HotStuff-null.
+With PBFT-MAC, Byzantine parties are able to construct arbitrary transcripts due to the absence of signatures.
+Hence, message transcripts cannot be used as evidence.
+With Algorand, they can utilize a rule which relies on the absence of messages (under synchrony) to set an incorrect protocol state without leaving a trail.
+With HotStuff-null, due to the lack of links between messages across views, Byzantine parties can present fake message transcripts and thus, pretend to be honest. \end{itemize} Conceptually, the burning question is whether these common ingredients can be stitched together to form an overarching theory of forensic support for abstract families of secure BFT protocols: First, from an impossibility standpoint, is there a relationship between the need to use synchrony or the absence of PKI in a protocol and absence of forensic support?
 Second, for the positive results, can one argue strong forensic support for an ``information-complete'' variant of any BFT protocol?
 This is an active area of research.

 From a practical stand point, forensic analysis for existing blockchain protocols is of great interest; our forensic protocol for LibraBFT and its reference implementation has made strong inroads towards practical deployment.
 However, one shortcoming of the approach in this paper is that forensic analysis is conducted only upon {\em fatal} safety breaches.
 It is of great interest to conduct forensics with other forms of attacks: liveness attacks, censorship, small number of misbehaving replicas that impact performance.
 We note that liveness attacks do not afford, at the outset, undeniable complicity of malicious replicas and an important research direction is in formalizing weaker notions of culpability proofs (perhaps including assumptions involving external forms of trust).
 This is an active area of research.